microbus-io/fabric/docs/tech/integrationtesting.md

 ### Skipping Tests

-Removing a test will be overwritten on the next run of the code generator, so disabling a test is best achieved by placing a call to `t.Skip()` along with an explanation of why the test was skipped.
+A removed test will be regenerated on the next run of the code generator, so disabling a test is best achieved by placing a call to `t.Skip()` along with an explanation of why the test was skipped.

 ```go
 func TestEventsink_OnRegistered(t *testing.T) {